How to prevent or treat egg binding

 Now, if you know ducks, you know how un-ducklike those last behaviors mentioned are.
 Non-broody ducks don’t sit in one spot all day, and they sure as heck won’t voluntarily restrict their food intake or outtake.
 After all, they’re basically feathered pigs.

-The other important thing that a fully broody duck does: stops laying eggs.
+Perhaps the most important thing that a fully broody duck does: stops laying eggs.
 The cessation of egg production is caused by the release of the hormone prolactin.

 Why make a duck go broody?